 The most visually obtrusive attic fan installation will be one where several fans are located on a roof.
 An attic fan is not as noticeable as it will fit within the attic and behind the gable opening’s vent.

-A whole house fan is located within the attic, but it must open into the home’s ceiling with a vent covering the opening.
-Whole house fans are the width of your ceiling’s joists and around 36- to 40-inches long.
+A whole-house fan is located within the attic but must open into the home’s ceiling, with a vent covering the opening.
+Whole-house fans are the width of your ceiling’s joists and are around 36- to 40-inches long.

 Best For Appearance: Attic Fan

-An attic fan will always be less visually obtrusive than a whole house fan because it has no opening to the living space.
+An attic fan will always be less visually intrusive than a whole-house fan because it has no opening to the living space.
 If the attic fan is located behind the home’s existing gable vent (rather than a shutter-style fan that replaces the vent), the fan will be nearly invisible from the outside.

 Because the attic fan is located either in a gable or on the roof, it is separated from the living area by several feet and by the ceiling.
 Additionally, the ceiling may be insulated, which provides significant soundproofing.

 The whole-house fan is located in the ceiling of the living space.
 Some whole-house fans have an insulated isolator: a metal bay that fits under the damper box to raise it a foot or two above the ceiling.

 Individually, an attic and a whole-house fan have about the same sound level.
 But when installed, there is a greater separation between the attic fan and the living space, plus attic insulation may act as soundproofing.
 This means an installed attic fan will be quieter than a whole-house fan.

 Attic fans turn on and off automatically.
 A thermostat in the attic, often with a wide temperature range (from 60 to 120 degrees F, for instance), sends a signal to the fan to turn on when the preset temperature is reached.